Carers Rights Day 2020 - #UnitedForCarers

 If the person you care for is in or has an appointment at a hospital that is outside Derbyshire please check their website for information on current arrangements.
 If you can't find the information you need contact the hospital's PALs team.
 You can find contact details for all PALs teams in the UK on the NHS website.

 Visiting care homes

-The government have put together guidance (dated 5 November) which sets out measures that care homes can put in place to provide COVID-secure opportunities for families to visit loved ones using visiting arrangements such as substantial screens, visiting pods, and window visits.
+The government have put together guidance (dated 9 March 2021) which sets out the ways care homes can support safe visiting by residents nominating one named visitor.
 The government is encouraging care homes and families/carers to work together to find the right balance between wellbeing and quality of life and keeping vulnerbable people and staff safe.
 So if your loved one is in a care home please speak to the staff to discuss ways for you to keep in touch with them safely.

 Accessing medication and repeat prescriptions

 You may be able to order repeat prescriptions from your pharmacy.
 In addition, many practices in Derbyshire and Derby have signed up to the telephone Medications Order Line.

 Those practices who are not signed up will have alternative arrangements – you can ask reception or look on the practice website.